futel/dialplan-functions/README-deploy.md

 # Meta-requirements

-AWS should be set up as described in README-aws.
+Other services should be set up as described in README-services.

 An AWS Certificate Manager certificate should be set up as described in README-ssl.